aya-rh/aya-rh/README.md

 - My name is Aya
-- I’m interested in switching to careers and becoming a front-end developer.
+- I’m interested in becoming a front-end or faull-stack developer.
-- I’m currently learning Java, HTML, CSS, and JavaScript alongside SQL and React with Bright Network Technology Academy.
+- Iv'e recently graduated the Bright Network Technology Academy where I learnt Java, HTML, CSS, and JavaScript alongside SQL and React.
 - I’m looking to collaborate on my web developing skills.
 - How to reach me through my GitHub or on ayahezam@outlook.com